Welcome to the Fig Garden Fire Protection District

 Fire Chief’s Message

-The Fig Garden area has a long history of community and pride with a 73-year history of its local fire station (located at 4537 N. Wishon.)
-The station is currently staffed with three professional firefighters 365 days-a-year/14 hours-a-day utilizing Engine 20 (E20).
+The Fig Garden area has a long history of community and pride with an 80-year history of its local fire station (located at 4537 N. Wishon.)
+The station is currently staffed with three professional firefighters 365 days-a-year/24 hours-a-day utilizing Engine 20 (E20).

 These firefighters are also Emergency Medical Technicians (EMTs) and respond to medical emergencies.
 It’s important to understand that the fire fighters of E20 respond with American Ambulance because a minimum of four personnel are needed to mitigate medical emergencies with the highest probability of a positive outcome.